Happiness-Enterprises/stripey/README.md

 Make sure you set the file permissions correctly e.g. `chmod 0600 "${HOME}/.netrc"`.

-Once the `pip.conf` and `.netrc` files are ready, simply run installations as you normally would.
-For example:
+Once the `pip.conf` and `.netrc` files are ready, install the package normally:

 ```sh
 pip install happy-common-utils